 Church of the Cross had operated the college long enough to graduate the first class of five students and had started the second group.
 Through the encouragement of Dr. Verda Thompson, a mutual friend, mentor and Christian course developer, Dr. Gary and Helen and Dr. Del and Lena met to discuss possibly joining schools together.
 They decided to merge organizations to see what God would do.
 The two families taught in a classroom setting at the church for awhile when it became apparent that God wanted them to expand.

-Since that time, Colorado Theological Seminary has become affiliated with the National Christian Counselors Association and offering their courses.
+Since that time, Colorado Theological Seminary has become affiliated with the National Christian Counselors Association and offering their online courses.
 CTS also offers audio courses from the Institute of Theological Studies and is an Affiliate member of The Association for Biblical Higher Education.